 ADASA – Atlantic Highway.
 Providing the backbone to the Tourist Corridor of Honduras.

-CIFI has successfully closed a project of US$ 145 million with Autopistas del Atlántico, S.A. (“ADASA”) for the design, construction, equipment and commissioning of the Tourist Corridor project, a 220-km highway in northern Honduras (Departments of Cortes, Yoro and Atlantida).
+CIFI has successfully closed a project of $145 million U.S. dollars with Autopistas del Atlántico, S.A. (“ADASA”) for the design, construction, equipment and commissioning of the Tourist Corridor project, a 220-km highway in northern Honduras (Departments of Cortes, Yoro and Atlantida).
 Of the 220 km, 99 km will be expanded and modernized, 6 will be newly built and nearly 115 will only be rehabilitated.

 This is one of the most outstanding projects awarded under the recent Law of Public-Private Partnership Promotion (“PPP”) in the country, being the second largest PPP project based on investment value.